Medicinal plants for postpartum depression

 – Chamomile: (Matricaria chamomilla L.) (Add the liquid from an infusion of dried flowers fully charged to bath water.
 You can also add about 15 drops of essence)

-More information on postpartum depression and its natural treatment in the listing above.
+More information on postpartum depression and its natural treatment.